Sunset Boulevard (film): Plot

 Norma has Max deliver the edited Salome script to her former director Cecil B. DeMille at Paramount.
-She starts getting calls from Paramount executive Gordon Cole but refuses to speak to anyone except DeMille.
-Eventually, she has Max drive her and Joe to Paramount in her 1929 Isotta Fraschini.
-DeMille welcomes her affectionately and treats her with great respect but tactfully evades her questions about the script.
+She starts getting calls from Paramount executive Gordon Cole, but refuses to speak to anyone except DeMille.
+Eventually, she has Max drive Joe and her to Paramount in her 1929 Isotta Fraschini.
+DeMille welcomes her affectionately and treats her with great respect, but tactfully evades her questions about the script.
 Max then learns that Cole only called her because he wants to rent her Isotta Fraschini for use in a film.

 Preparing for her imagined comeback, Norma undergoes rigorous beauty treatments.
 Joe secretly works nights in Betty's office, collaborating on an original screenplay, and she eventually confesses she has fallen for him.
 After learning of Joe's moonlighting, Max reveals he was once a respected film director who discovered Norma, made her a star, and became her first husband.
 Following their divorce, he abandoned his career to become her servant.

 Norma discovers a manuscript with Joe and Betty's names on it and phones Betty, insinuating that Joe is not the man he seems.
 Overhearing the call, Joe invites Betty to the mansion to see for herself.
 When she arrives, he pretends that he is satisfied being a gigolo so that she can be with Artie.
 However, after she tearfully leaves, he packs to return to his old newspaper job in Dayton, Ohio.
 He bluntly informs Norma that there will be no comeback, that Max writes all of her fan mail, and that she has been forgotten, though Max refuses to break her delusions.
 Joe disregards Norma's threat to kill herself as she brandishes a gun; as he leaves the house, Norma shoots him three times, and he collapses into the pool.

 The flashback ends, and the film returns to the present day, with Norma about to be arrested for murder.
 The mansion is overrun with police and reporters with newsreel cameras, which she believes are film cameras.
 Max pretends to "direct" her, and the police play along.
 As the cameras roll, Norma descends the grand staircase.
 Upon reaching the bottom, she stops and makes an impromptu speech about how happy she is to be making a film again.
-She then says, "All right, Mr. DeMille, I'm ready for my close-up" and approaches the camera.
+She then says, "All right, Mr. DeMille, I'm ready for my close-up," and approaches the camera.